Marine-sampling-field-manual/Marine-sampling-field-manual.github.io/index.md

   caption: NESP
 ---

-The NESP Marine Biodiversity Hub has developed a suite of field manuals to describe a nationally consistent and defensible approach to marine data acquisition.
-With over 70 contributors from 30 agencies, the field manuals include information on marine survey design, pre-survey planning, gear deployment and retrieval, and data management.
+The Marine Biodiversity Hub has developed a suite of field manuals to ensure that data collected by seafloor-sampling platforms at different times and places across Australia are directly comparable.

+The Marine Sampling Field Manuals for Monitoring Australia’s Marine Waters support the national-scale monitoring and observing of Australia’s marine environment.
+With more than 70 contributors from 30 agencies, the manuals include information on marine survey design, pre-survey planning, gear deployment and retrieval, and data management.
+They provide consistent, defensible methods for collecting data that can be compared with other regional and national collections and are endorsed by researchers, managers, and technicians from multiple agencies with a variety of experience and subject-matter expertise.

-For more information about the field manuals and their benefits, see this news story: [Marine sampling field manuals support biodiversity monitoring at a national scale](https://www.nespmarine.edu.au/news/marine-sampling-field-manuals-support-biodiversity-monitoring-national-scale).
+For more information about the field manuals and their benefits, see this story: [Marine sampling field manuals support biodiversity monitoring at a national scale](https://www.nespmarine.edu.au/news/marine-sampling-field-manuals-support-biodiversity-monitoring-national-scale).

 <h2 class="post-title"> </h2>
 <div class="tiles">